ontodev/robot/docs/remove.md

 - `individuals`
 - `named` -- named entities have an IRI
 - `anonymous` -- anonymous entities do not have an IRI, e.g. class expressions
+- `foreign`
+  - this special selector uses the `--base` namespace declaration to select everything outside that namsspace or set of namespaces
+  - the following namespaces are also ignored: `oboInOwl`, `owl`, `rdf`, `rdfs`, and `xsd`
+  - you can use the `--exclude-term`/`--exclude-terms` options to make sure certain outside-namespace terms do not get removed

 ### Relation Selectors